Miettine/ClassicCarChain/README.md

 ### 4. Deploy the contract

 You may use web3, ethereum wallet, mist, the truffle framework's deployer or whatever you wish.
-You can find the contract's solidity-code (ClassicCarChain.sol) in ContractDev/contract/.
+You can find the contract's solidity-code  in [ContractDev/contract/ClassicCarChain.sol](../ContractDev/contract/ClassicCarChain.sol).

 If you have the truffle framework installed and wish to use it to deploy the contract into your network, navigate to ContractDev/ in the command line (git bash is good if you are using truffle on windows) and run the command: 'truffle migrate'